allora-network/explorer/chains/README.md

 - Submit configs for mainnet, go to https://github.com/ping-pub/explorer/tree/master/chains/mainnet

+*NOTE:* The following Hostname based config selection logic is removed in allora explorer
 - Submit configs for testnet, go to https://github.com/ping-pub/explorer/tree/master/chains/testnet, thess configs will be enabled when you visit the domain starts withs `testnet.*`, for example `https://testnet.ping.pub`

 # Sample of Config